PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Motivation and Overview

-A large class of memory-intensive applications~\cite{cachelib, flighttracker, twittercache, memcache, spark, tao, scuba} often require traversing linked data structures like linked lists, hash tables, trees, and graphs.
-For instance, prior work~\cite{impica} has shown that production key-value stores like Memcached and database management systems like DBx1000 spend 7\% and 19\% of their execution time on pointer traversals, respectively.
-While disaggregated memory architectures provide large pools of memory via distributed memory nodes for such applications, traversing pointers over the network still takes a few microseconds~\cite{disagg}.
-Proposals for memory disaggregation~\cite{disagg, legoos, mind, infiniswap, fastswap} alleviate this overhead by leveraging DRAM caches at the CPU nodes to store frequently accessed data, but such caches often fare poorly for pointer traversals.
+Memory-intensive applications~\cite{scuba, cachelib, tao, memcache, flighttracker, twittercache, spark} often require traversing linked structures like lists, hash tables, trees, and graphs.
+While disaggregated architectures provide large memory pools across network-attached memory nodes, traversing pointers over the network is still slow~\cite{disagg}.
+Recent proposals~\cite{disagg, legoos, mind, infiniswap, fastswap} alleviate this slowdown by using the DRAM at the CPU nodes to cache ``hot'' data, but such caches often fare poorly for pointer traversals, as we show next.

-Consider an in-memory B+Tree index as an example: when indexing hundreds of gigabytes of data, the typical $2$-$4$ GB of DRAM cache at CPU nodes~\cite{disagg, legoos, mind} results in a large fraction of accesses performed over the network.
-While the nodes close to the root of the tree observe high locality, the nodes closer to the leaf --- which form the bulk of the data --- observe poor locality.
-Moreover, when performing operations like search on such indexes, the next node that needs to be visited in the tree is unknown until the current node is fetched, precluding prefetch-based optimizations.

-We argue that, just as caches offer fast, limited memory near CPUs, memory needs a counterpart for workloads with poor locality: a specialized lightweight processor for pointer traversals.
-While prior works expose a diverse design space for offloading computations close to memory, we find that none of them achieve all of the four properties required for pointer traversal on disaggregated memory: (i) expressiveness for various linked data structures, (ii) energy efficiency, (iii) performance, and (iv) distributed traversal support.